Chapter 3 — Governor and Other State Officers

 Reports to the Legislature

-Sets rules for how state agencies must submit reports to the legislature, including electronic filing.
+Sets the rules for how state departments and agencies submit required reports to the legislature.
+A report is generally …

 3.196